-‘Stranger Things’ Star Millie Bobby Brown Is Unrecognizable with New Shoulder-Length Hair
+‘Stranger Things’ Star Millie Bobby Brown Is Unrecognizable with Shoulder-Length Hair

 MORE: 12 Famous Women Whose Careers Skyrocketed After Dyeing Their Hair

-And though Brown looks equally as badass with her sharp lob, don’t rule out her returning to a shorter hairdo just yet.
-At the premiere, the actress explained to Glamour the pros on having a shaved head.
+And though Brown looks equally as badass with her new lob, don’t rule out her returning to a shorter hairdo just yet.
+At the premiere, the actress explained to Glamour the pros of having a shaved head.
 “It was more fun, and it was easier,” she said.

 While we can never disregard the trickery of extensions, Brown’s lob looks like the real deal.
-Plus, her fresh haircut gives us something to ogle at, as we binge season two of “Stranger Things.”
+Plus, her fresh haircut gives us something to ogle at while we binge season two of “Stranger Things.”